rhyeal/aws-rotate-iam-keys/README.template.md

 cron, which on MacOS skips job invocations when the computer is asleep, launchd will start the job the next time the computer wakes up.

-The Homebrew package installs a launchd job which can be used to automatically rotate your IAM keys daily.
-Unfortunately, Homebrew packages cannot automatically start launchd jobs, so you must manually enable it:
+The Homebrew formula installs a launchd job which can be used to automatically rotate your IAM keys daily.
+Unfortunately, Homebrew forumlae cannot automatically start launchd jobs, so you must manually enable it:

 ```